openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 This project is a Coffeescript implementation of a Bible-passage reference parser (e.g., seeing `John 3:16` and both understanding that it's a Bible reference and converting it into a form that computers can process).
 It parses Bible **B**ooks, **C**hapters, and **V**erses—thus the file names involving "BCV Parser."

 Its primary use is to interpret query strings for use in a Bible application.
 It can extract BCVs from text but may be too aggressive for some uses.
-(See "Caveats" below.)
+(See [Caveats](#caveats).)

-It should be fairly speedy, taking under a millisecond to parse short strings of around 100 bytes each.
+It should be fairly speedy, taking under a millisecond to parse a short string of around 100 bytes.

-The code occupies about 133KB minified and 23KB gzipped.
+The code occupies about 135KB minified and 24KB gzipped.

-This project also provides extensively commented code and 460,000 real-world strings that you can use as a starting point to build your own BCV parser.
+This project also provides extensively commented code and 465,000 real-world strings that you can use as a starting point to build your own BCV parser.

 ## Usage